 As for products and people Greiner looks for?

 “I like products that everybody needs and wants,” Greiner says.
 “The best products are things that fulfill a need, which are a lot of products when you think about it.
-The broader the audience the better, and when I say audience [I mean] the broader the market. … When I say I can talk instantly tell if it’s a hero or if it’s a zero, I think that’s pretty true and accurate.
+The broader the audience the better, and when I say audience [I mean] the broader the market. … When I say I can tell instantly if it’s a hero or if it’s a zero, I think that’s pretty true and accurate.
 I have had 17 years of experience knowing what retail products people like so I think a lot of it is based off of experience and then, intuitively, I’ve had a knack for that anyway.”

 Greiner joins Mark Cuban, owner of AXS TV and the Dallas Mavericks; real estate mogul Barbara Corcoran; technology innovator Robert Herjavec; fashion and branding expert Daymond John; and venture capitalist Kevin O’Leary every Friday at 9pm ET on ABC’s Shark Tank.